China reveals names of four soldiers killed in Galwan Valley clash with India

 Twenty Indian soldiers were killed in the hand-to-hand combat between the two sides, which was the deadliest in 45 years.

-China on Friday named for the first time four soldiers who died during the Galwan Valley clash with Indian troops in June, Beijing’s mouthpiece the Global Times reported.
+China on Friday named for the first time four soldiers who died and another, who was injured, during the Galwan Valley clash with Indian troops in June, Beijing’s mouthpiece the Global Times reported.
 This comes nine months after China refused to disclose details of casualties in the deadly brawl with India.

 The admission of the casualties by the People’s Liberation Army also coincides with the disengagement of troops by both sides at the North and South banks of the Pangong Lake that had become a flashpoint in their prolonged border dispute.